averagehuman/doc-javanotes/javanotes/13/quiz_answers.rst

 Answers for Quiz on Chapter 13
 ------------------------------

-T his page contains sample answers to the quiz on Chapter 13 of ` Introduction to Programming Using Java `_.
+This page contains sample answers to the quiz on Chapter 13 of Introduction to Programming Using Java.
 Note that generally, there are lots of correct answers to a given question.